 Talking about sex

-Broaching the subject of senior sex can be difficult for some people, but it should get easier once you begin.
+Broaching the subject of sex can be difficult for some people, but it should get easier once you begin.
 And as an added bonus, you may find that just talking about sex can make you feel sexy.
 Try the following strategies as you begin the conversation.

 - Be playful.
 Being playful can make communication about sex a lot easier.
 Use humor, gentle teasing, and even tickling to lighten the mood.